Easy On Hold | Blog - what is legal hold music?

 Musical Works vs. Sound Recordings

-The purpose of copyright law is to protect the owners of creative assets.
+Copyright law protects the owners of creative assets.
 For music, there is an important distinction between musical works and sound recordings.
 Each has its own kind of copyright protection.

 Musical Works